-Some of the reasons to acquire or merge may have started to become clear from the earlier discussions in this chapter, such as the need to control a source of raw materials in a backwards vertical acquisition, as BP announced when it acquired TNK.
+Some of the reasons for acquiring or merging may have started to become clear from the earlier discussions in this chapter, such as the need to control a source of raw materials in a backwards vertical acquisition, as BP announced when it acquired TNK.
 But it is usually necessary to dig deeper than the press statements from the parties involved.
-Very often the publicly stated reason is quite different from the underlying strategic rationale (assuming such a rationale really existed).
+Very often the publicly stated reasons are quite different from the underlying strategic rationale (assuming such a rationale really existed at the time of the deal's genesis, as some deals are just opportunistic).